 Theoretically speaking, passive contextual elements refer to the concept of urbanity and its potential to be measured (?; ?).
 Based on the conceptual framework of this thesis (Section 2.1.5), the measurability of the urbanity concept stems from the issue of territorial capital (?), and more in detail: spatial (?) and social capital (?).
 Moreover, there are several different categorizations of capital, to mention but a few: hard and soft, material, social intellectual, human capital.. (?).

-However, for the purposes of the MAS methodology the issue of capital is simply addressed in the sense of resources.
-In this manner, all possible variations of the term are reduced to its reference to either space (spatial, material, hard capital) or society (social, human, intellectual, soft capital), and context altogether (territorial capital).
+However, for the purposes of the MAS methodology, the issue of capital is simply addressed in the sense of resources.
+In this manner, all possible variations of the term are reduced to its reference to either space (spatial, material, hard capital) or society (social, human, intellectual, soft capital), and the context altogether (territorial capital).

 Thus, passive contextual elements are considered as: